 (Renal Colic; Renal Lithiasis; Nephrolithiasis; Renal Calculi)

-Kidney stones are formed from crystal-like substance.
-These stones form inside the kidneys or other parts of the urinary tract.
+Kidney stones form inside the kidneys or other parts of the urinary tract.
+They are made form a crystal-like substance.
+There are different types of kidney stones.

 Copyright © Nucleus Medical Media, Inc.